wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 ## HTML

-You can use HTML to style content where pure Markdown does not support.
-For example, use `<span style="color:red">this text is red</span>` to add text with red color.
+You can use HTML to style content where pure Markdown does not provide support.
+For example, use `<span style="color:red">this text is red</span>` to add text with the color red.

 ### Underlines